Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Universal Credit

-You are expected to notify the DWP of any changes in your circumstances that might affect your award, and there is a penalty of £50 if you fail to do so without good cause.
+You must notify the DWP of any changes in your circumstances that might affect your award.
+There is a penalty of £50 if you fail to do so without good cause.

 If you have a change that means you qualify for lower Universal Credit payments, that change is always treated as if it happened at the start of your monthly assessment period.
-If you have a change that means your Universal Credit award increases, then that too can be treated as if it happened at the start of the month – but only if you tell the DWP about it before the end of your assessment period.
+If you have a change that means your Universal Credit award increases, that too can be treated as if it happened at the start of the month.
+But this is only if you tell the DWP about it before the end of your assessment period.

 See our page on changes in circumstances for more information about situations that might affect your benefit claims.

 Support our vital services for families with disabled children for just £1 a week and get the chance to win up to £10,000 every Friday!

 Get the latest SEND updates, benefits advice, practical help caring for your child, plus free workshops and family events in our weekly email newsletter.

 Join our newsletter to receive updates, expert advice for practitioners, and access to exclusive offers for webinars and training sessions.